pmanuel-rossi/machine_learning_challenge/README.md

 The best grid model resulted beeing the one with the highest batch size and epochs resulting in 87% predictability, I will be adding more fine tunned steps on batch sizes and epochs in the next model.

+## 30 columns model

+Then I chose just to increase the selected columns to see if the model would improve, it did.

+The new trained model has 92% accuracy when trained on the grid.